There is an interesting meme going around on the internet.

 There are many theories on how metaverse will unfold in the coming stages; we just explored a few.
 It is best to leave that to one’s imagination.

-However, what we can say for sure is that metaverse will be a shared, decentralized universe.
-Or a blockchain-run nation where people control the state rather than the other way round.
+However, what we can say is that the metaverse will be a shared universe.
+Some people think that’s not enough.
+They want it decentralized.
+The want it to be a blockchain-run nation where people control the system rather than the other way round.
 Here, each entity will have a verifiable identity.
-Immutable ownership and transfer of assets will be intrinsic attributes of the metaverse.
+Immutable ownership and transfer of assets will be intrinsic attributes of it.
 You know where this is heading.
 Yes, NFTs will be an integral part of the metaverse.
 Something that wouldn’t have occurred to anyone a few years back.

 When is it coming?

 The development of the metaverse depends on technological advancement — both on the software and hardware fronts.
 And obviously, that requires research.
 Funds for research and development will flow only if there is demand in the market.